-Neuro-linguistic programming (NLP) is a collection of methods which identify how the mind process information.
-Within NLP, there are 3 communication modalities, these are known as the VAK model.
+Neuro-linguistic programming (NLP) is a collection of methods identifying how the mind processes information.
+Within NLP, there are three communication modalities known as the VAK model.
 The simple version of the VAK Learning Styles Model describes three representational systems.
 These systems reveal how we prefer to learn and communicate.
-Once you understand how people prefer to communicate and learn, you can easily build rapport and find ways to connect in a more effective way.
+Once you understand how people like to effectively communicate and learn, you can quickly build rapport and find ways to connect more effectively.

 Origin of the VAK Learning Style Model

 The VAK Learning Style Model, also known as the Visual, Auditory, and Kinesthetic model, originated from the work of educational psychologists in the 1920s.
-The concept was further developed in the 1970s by Walter Burke Barbe and his colleagues.
-They proposed that individuals have a preferred modality or mode of learning, which can be categorized into three types: visual, auditory, or kinesthetic.
+Walter Burke Barbe and his colleagues further developed the concept in the 1970s.
+They proposed that individuals have a preferred modality or mode of learning, categorised into three types: visual, auditory, or kinesthetic.
 This model has been widely used in education and training to enhance learning experiences.

 Elements of the VAK Learning Style Model